Technology companies and investing

 The Aroon indicator (bottom of the chart) is not a fundamental indicator, yet very useful for the complete picture of the tech industry’s value for investment.

-Aroon’s performance for the past five years show that trend changes have been occurring less often.
+Aroon’s performance for the past five years shows that trend changes have been occurring less often.
 Hence, the rather high volatility of top tech stocks is not doubled down by whole industry volatility.

 The common presence of the Aroon up line above the Aroon down line shows that the tech industry has been more bullish, rather than bearish.
 The Arroon up line being at 100 suggests that a new uptrend could have started.
 Yet, there’s still cause for waiting – the Aroon down line is still at a rather high number (over 40).